November 5th, 2026

 The Story Behind the Celebration

-In the annals of history, a tale unfolds of a daring conspiracy led by Robert Catesby.
-The audacious plan aimed to assassinate King James I and obliterate the Parliament by detonating explosives in the House of Lords during its State Opening.
-Yet, on the eve of November 4th, destiny intervened.
-Guy Fawkes, a key conspirator, was discovered vigilantly guarding barrels of gunpowder in the Parliament's cellar.
+The tale begins in the early 17th century, a period fraught with religious and political tension.
+A group of disenchanted Catholics, led by the charismatic Robert Catesby, devised an audacious plan to assassinate King James I and the entire Parliament by detonating explosives beneath the House of Lords during the State Opening of Parliament.
+The plot, however, unraveled on the night of November 4th, when Guy Fawkes, a skilled explosives expert and one of the conspirators, was discovered guarding a substantial cache of gunpowder in the cellar of the Parliament.

 The Tradition Lives On